-- 1. Every man gave an to build the Tabernacle. - 2.
-The colors of the Tabernacle coverings were , , and . - 3.
-The Tabernacle furniture was made of wood. - 4.
-The Earthly Tabernacle was built like the Tabernacle. - 5.
-The Ark of the Covenant had two on top of it. - 6.
-The Ark was carried by on the priests' shoulders. - 7.
-Each cherubim has wings and the faces of a man, ox, eagle, and a . - 8.
-The Table of Showbread had loaves of bread on it. - 9.
-The Menorah was made in piece(s). - 10.
-The Menorah was made of pounds of pure gold. - 11.
-The Menorah had lamps. - 12.
-The Tabernacle was made up of curtains. - 13.
-A covered the Most Sacred place in the Tabernacle. - 14.
-The altar was made of and had horns on it. - 15.
-The altar was hollow and was filled with .
+1. Every man gave an to build the Tabernacle.
+2. The colors of the Tabernacle coverings were,, and 3.
+The Tabernacle furniture was made of wood.
+4. The Earthly Tabernacle was built like the Tabernacle.
+5. The Ark of the Covenant had two on top of it.
+6. The Ark, Table of Showbread, and the Altar were carried by on the priests' shoulders 7.
+The cherubim have wings with the faces of a man, ox, eagle, and a 8.
+The Table of Showbread hadloaves of bread on it.
+9. The Menorah was made in piece(s).
+10. The Menorah was made of pounds of pure gold.
+11. The Menorah had branches.
+12. The Tabernacle was made up of curtains with woven on them.
+13. The Tabernacle had coverings on top to protect it from the weather.
+14. A divided the Most Sacred place in the Tabernacle from the rest of the Tabernacle.
+15. The altar was made of and had horns on it.
+16. The altar was hollow and was filled with .